nutgmasson/gourmethiking/content/recipes/cheese-ham-bread.md

 1. Let it cool down before slicing.
 1. Enjoy and make sure to save some for your adventure!

-*The dough is gonna be wetter than a regular bread.
-It is ok and you do not need to knead it.
+*The dough will be wetter than a regular bread.
+It is ok.
+No need to knead it.